Can You Weld at Home? Basic Considerations

 Almost all welding gases are heavier than air and will remain in the basement.
 Welding gases such as argon will displace the air’s oxygen below safety levels if given enough time and cause asphyxiation.

-Furthermore, fumes generated from welding or hot cutting metals in a basement will travel upwards and enter the house.
+Furthermore, fumes generated from welding or hot cutting in a basement will travel upwards and enter the house.

 Mechanical ventilation can’t offer permanent and satisfactory protection from these issues.